LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Alternative Filter Algorithm Implementation

-Another possibility for filterin is to use a reference measurement instead of a simulated ideal magnet as a reference, as described before.
+Another possibility for filtering  is to use a reference measurement instead of a simulated ideal magnet as a reference, as described before.
-This can initialy come from a magnet selected as a reference magnet.
+This can initially  come from a magnet selected as a reference magnet.
 As a result, the filter algorithm returns the measurements that are most similar to the selected reference magnet.
 The code snipped in listing \ref{lst:custom_find_similar_values_algorithm_refmagnet} shows the modified filter algorithm code, with added _ref input parameter for the reference measurement.

 ```python {#lst:custom_find_similar_values_algorithm_refmagnet caption="Modified user implemented custom find algorithm using a reference magnet reading"}